Creating a plugin Processor component#

 def process(row):

-# List of colors to hide (ensure case-insensitive)
+# List of words to hide (ensure case-insensitive)

 # Retrieve the user-defined input column